benjaminpope/ladder/docs/software.md

 cd ladder
 ```

+A really great way of organizing this project, from past experience, is if you create a repository of your own, shared with your group, and develop there.

 ## Making Open-Source Software

 Christina Hedges (NASA Ames) has a fantastic introduction to open-source software practices for astronomy, in which the above tools and many others are explained, for an audience of ~ PhD students: